bernatferragut/MESSAGE-PROJECT/5.documentation/Intro/README.md

 The 9 pieces will be connected with LED lights to the central LED cylindrical artwork.

+## Technology

+* A webiste for the whole exhibition will be created with more technical information.

+* Artworks documentation will be connected through QR Codes to each website page to .

+* Artworks will be open to sale through the EOS Blockchain web 3.0.

+* Artworks will be encrypted cryptographically and sold under a unique prove of ownership id code stored forever on the blockchain

 ## Questions
 The exhibition brings a positive message and opens the public to the following questions: